DanielStoychev/CryptoRecover/GITHUB_REPOSITORY_CREATION.md

 ---

-**BTCRecover 2.0.0-Stoychev** - Revolutionizing cryptocurrency recovery with cutting-edge Layer 2 technology
+**BTCRecover 2.0.0-Stoychev** - The most comprehensive Bitcoin and cryptocurrency recovery tool with revolutionary Layer 2 technology